Department of Elementary and Secondary Education Logo

 • Foundation budget base rates have been raised by a capped, 4.5% inflation factor.

-• Full detail and explanations on the Governor's changes to the foundation budget are available at FY2024 Preliminary Chapter 70 Aid and Net School Spending Requirements.
+• Full detail and explanations on the changes to the foundation budget are available at FY2024 Chapter 70 Aid and Net School Spending Requirements.
 Some highlights:

-• The Act establishes new, higher foundation budget rates in five areas: benefits and fixed charges, guidance and psychological services, special education out of district tuition, English learners, and low income students, all to be phased in over a seven-year period.
+• The Act establishes new, higher foundation budget rates in five areas: benefits and fixed charges, guidance and psychological services, special education out of district tuition, English learners, and low-income students, all to be phased in by fiscal year 2027.

 Key Points on Above Foundation Spending and Facility Rates: